HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 4.3 type follow; rockstar
 4.4 Click on; Rockstar Games Launcher
 4.5 Click what you prefered wine installion goes, recommanded is standalone.
-4.6 Change the installion directory to; ~/Games/RockstarAndRAGEPluginHook (where you installed you dllswith winetricks) 4.7 Click on; install
+4.6 Change the installion directory to; ~/Games/RockstarAndRAGEPluginHook (where you installed you dlls with winetricks) 4.7 Click on; install
 4.8 Follow the rockstar installer, use the default what it is.
 BUT uncheck; after the installer open rockstar.
 (Because you need to config some settings in lutris before you can use rockstar.)